 The student will write entries recounting his/her ministry observations and spiritual reflections.
 The student must incorporate at least 2 scholarly citations and 3 biblical integrations, and write a minimum of 500 words for each Student Log entry.
 (CLO: A, C, D)

 The student will complete a 3.5 hour interview/shadow with 4 chaplains or ministers (for a total of 14 hours and 4 evaluations).
 The student will evaluate his/her shadowing experience.
 Each of the 4 evaluation reports must be at least 1,300 words and incorporate at least 2 textbook citations, and 4 biblical integrations.
 (CLO: A, B, C, D)

 The student will compare his/her 4 Shadow Evaluations and write a paper based on lessons learned.
 The Shadow Evaluation Paper must be at least 1,600 words, follow current Turabian format, and incorporate at least 3 course textbook citations and 3 biblical integrations.
 (CLO: B, E, G)

 Spiritual Development Plan Assignment

 The student will create a Spiritual Development Plan.
-The Spiritual Development Plan will focus on specific and measurable steps the student will take over the coming modules to implement and practice chosen spiritual disciplines.
+The Spiritual Development Plan will focus on specific and measurable steps the student will take to implement and practice chosen spiritual disciplines.
 The purpose in creating a Spiritual Development Plan is to intentionally map the student’s part of the spiritual formation process.
 The Spiritual Development Plan must be at least 2,500 words, follow in current Turabian format, and must incorporate at least 5 textbook citations and 5 biblical integrations.
-(MLO: E, F)
+(CLO: E, F)